waterfloo/8812au-20210629/README.md

 Network names: Do not set the 2.4 GHz Network and the 5 GHz Network to the same name.
 Note: Unfortunately many routers come with both networks set to the same name.
 You need to be able to control which network that is in use.

-Channels for 5 GHz: Not all devices are capable of using DFS channels.
+Channels for 5 GHz: Not all devices are capable of using DFS channels (I'm looking at you Roku.)
 It may be necessary to set a fixed channel in the range of 36 to 48 or 149 to 161 in order for all of your devices to work on 5 GHz.
 (For US, other countries may vary.)

 Best location for the WiFi router/access point: Near center of apartment or house, at least a couple of feet away from walls, in an elevated location.
 You may have to test to see what the best location is in your environment.